-Each student, by act of registration, obligates himself or herself to conform to all rules and regulations of the university.
+Each student, by act of registration, agrees to conform to all rules and regulations of the university.
 Students are expected to conduct themselves as good citizens by obeying the laws of the United States, the State of Alabama, the City of Montgomery and the university.
 Enrollment as a student in no way exempts any person from penalty in case of violation of local, state or national laws.
 The Student Discipline Code can be found in the AUM student handbook, the Aumanac.
-The handbook is available in the Office of Student Affairs, 157 Taylor Center.